paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-089-professional-boxing-safety.md

 **(b) Promotional rights under mandatory bout contracts** No boxing service provider may require a boxer to grant any future promotional rights as a requirement of competing in a professional boxing match that is a mandatory bout under the rules of a sanctioning organization.

 **(c) Protection from coercive contracts with broadcasters** Subsection (a) of this section applies to any contract between a commercial broadcaster and a boxer, or granting any rights with respect to that boxer, involving a broadcast in or affecting interstate commerce, regardless of the broadcast medium.
-For the purpose of this subsection, any reference in subsection (a)(1)(B) of this section to “promoter” shall be considered a reference to “commercial broadcaster”.
+For the purpose of this subsection, any reference in subsection (a)(1)(B) to “promoter” shall be considered a reference to “commercial broadcaster”.

 ### Statutory Notes